Science Award 2019 of the KIT-Department of Economics and Management

 Swiss Derivative Awards 2020

-At the Swiss Derivative Awards 2020, Dr. Michael Hofmann's dissertation "Margin Requirements and Equity Option Returns" was awarded a shared second place in the Research Awards section.
+At the Swiss Derivative Awards 2020, Dr. Michael Hofmann's dissertation "Frictions, Intermediaries, and the Option Market" was awarded a shared second place in the Research Awards section.
 Further information on the Swiss Derivative Awards and the prize winners can be found on the Swiss Derivate Awards homepage.

 Swiss Derivatives Awards 2019